 The physical possibility of a use is dictated by the size, shape, topography, availability of utilities, and any other physical aspects of the site.
-The subject site contains 0.20 acres, or 8,680 square feet of gross area and 0.19 acres, or 8,182 square feet, of net area.
+The subject site contains 1.10 acres, or 48,010 square feet.
 The site is rectangular and level at street grade.
 It has average frontage, average access, and average visibility.
 The overall utility of the site is considered to be average.
 All public utilities are available to the site including public water and sewer, gas, electric and telephone.
-As noted previously, the gross square footage of the subject property includes a strip of land along West 102nd Street, measuring about 6 feet (north to south) by 83 feet (east to west).
-This land area is included in the gross site area on the assessor's parcel map, but is actually part of West 102nd Street.
-The subject's small land area could pose development limitations and/or limit the pool of potential buyers.
 Overall, the site is considered adequate to accommodate most permitted development possibilities.